centrifugal/centrifugo/docs/content/server/configuration.md

 }
 ```

-Channel `news` will use global project options.
+Channel `news` will use globally defined channel options.

 Channel `public:news` will use `public` namespace's options.

 Channel `gossips:news` will use `gossips` namespace's options.

+There is no inheritance in channel options and namespaces – so if for example you defined `presence: true` on top level of configuration and then defined namespace – that namespace won't have presence enabled - you must enable it for namespace explicitly.

 ### Advanced configuration